 In the state of Florida there are literally thousands of miles of road just waiting to be explored from the seat of your motorcycle.
 But before you head out on your next great adventure it is important to have the right level of Florida motorcycle insurance protection to keep the road a safer place for all.

 State Specific Motorcycle Insurance Requirements

 Florida is known as a "no fault" state, which means that all drivers are required to carry PIP or personal injury protection for their automobiles.
-Although Florida's "no fault" laws do not apply to motorcyclists, it is always a good idea to explore additional coverage options when comparing insurance quotes online.
-At All Counties Insurance Agency, we make it easy to compare quotes from multiple national providers to find a policy that fits your needs and your budget.
+Although Florida's "no fault" laws do not apply to motorcyclists, it is always a good idea to explore additional coverage options when comparing insurance quotes.
+It is best to purchase a Motorcycle Insurance policy with Uninsured Motorist Coverage.
+You should have the Best Insurance coverage for you and your bike.

 While wearing a helmet is the safest way to ride your motorcycle, it is not legally required in Florida if the driver meets certain criteria.
-If you are at least 21 years of age and currently hold a minimum of $10,000 with a personal medical insurance policy you can legally ride without a helmet.
-However, proper eye protection must be worn at all times, unless your bike has a windshield.
+If you are at least 21 years of age and currently hold a minimum of $10,000 with a personal medical insurance policy, you can legally ride without a helmet.
+However, proper eye protection must be worn always, unless your bike has a windshield.

 Find the Right Level of Coverage for Your Needs